What they do

 Specialisations include: Joinery Patternmaker, Joinery Setter-out

 Joiners normally work 38 hours, Monday to Friday in a workshop or at a clients' home or business.
 Overtime may be necessary when there are deadlines to meet.
 Joiners typically work in a noisy and dusty environment.

 Most joiners are employed within a manufacturing business, preparing and assembling timber components off-site such as stairs, balustrades, specialised doors, frames, etc, ready for installation on-site.

 Joiners use wood-cutting machines, and hand and air powered tools.
 They may also work with jigs and templates as well as tools suited to working with perspex or metal.

 Education and training

-To become a joiner you usually need to complete an apprenticeship.
-The joiner or carpenter and joiner apprenticeships usually take between 24 to 48 months to complete and are available as a school-based apprenticeship.
+To become a joiner, you usually need to undertake a carpentry and joinery, joiner or joinery apprenticeship.
+The apprenticeships usually take between 24 to 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships